cloudify-cosmo/docs.getcloudify.org/content/working_with/console/site-management-page.md

 ### Deleting a Site

+Deleting a site will remove the assignment of this site from all assigned deployments.

 1. Click **Delete site**.
 2. When prompted to verify that you want to remove the site, click **Yes**.